550 Park Avenue

 550 Park Avenue is a luxury apartment building on Park Avenue on the Upper East Side of Manhattan, New York City, United States.

 550 Park Avenue was designed by J.E.R.
 Carpenter.
 The 17-floor building was completed on December 11, 1917 and converted to a cooperative in 1952 with only 32 apartments.
-It is adjacent to the Browning School.
+It sits next to the Browning School.